 If the Hemis Gompa is an epitome, then the trail leading to the Hemis Monastery is no less.
 It is a complete adventurous zone.
 The visit to a monastery is not just about the Cham festival, we say it is equally inviting during all the accessible months.
 It is a marvelous grandeur steeped in rich history, heritage and mythology.
 Moreover, the entire aura of the place is spellbinding.

 Have you visited Hemis Monastery in Ladakh?
-Do you feel the same like us?
+Do you feel the same as us?